How to get a board seat? The 4 ways they happen

 Mark Granovetter’s book “Getting a Job” examined how almost 300 executives in the USA found their executive roles.
 He found that :

 Yes, this study is old, but even with more recent studies, the statistics remain reasonably constant regardless of technology and the impact of social media.
-Time and time, the old saying holds true—it’s not what you know but who you know.
-These studies also demonstrate that social activity influences labour markets.
+Time and time again, the old saying holds true—it’s not what you know but who you know.
+These studies also demonstrate that social activity influences labor markets.

 How should you best spend your time to get a board seat

-These studies and statistics provide insights into not only the various pathways of the board appointment process, but also how you should be allocating your time and efforts.
+These studies and statistics provide insights not only into the various pathways of the board appointment process but also into how you should allocate your time and effort.

-If you are one of the many who are disheartened by responding to advertised board roles, submitting application after application and not making the cut for an interview, it may be time to do things differently.
-Not only do the statistics show that this is not the most successful way to get a board seat, but this pathway is by far the most competitive.
+If you are one of the many who are disheartened by responding to advertised board roles, submitting application after application, and not making the cut for an interview, it may be time to do things differently.
+Not only do the statistics show that this is not the most successful way to get a board seat, but it is also by far the most competitive.

-Whilst the studies above are not perfect, they clearly show that board directors who focus on developing their networks are likelier to get a board seat.
-Personal and professional connections, through recommendations, advice and references, have a role in all four pathways to a board seat.
+Whilst the studies above are not perfect, they clearly show that board directors who focus on developing their networks are more likely to get a board seat.
+Personal and professional connections, through recommendations, advice, and references, have a role in all four pathways to a board seat.

-Right now, I know that many of you have reservations because you think you do not have the proper connection or consider yourself a poor networker.
+Right now, I know many of you have reservations because you think you don’t have the proper connections or consider yourself a poor networker.
 Let me put some of those fears to rest.
-Firstly, you should focus on your informal connections or weak ties to get a board seat.
+First, focus on your informal connections, or weak ties, to get a board seat.
 It is often their 2nd or 3rd-level connections that count.
 The person with whom you have a relaxed conversation is also having conversations with decision-makers and stakeholders.
-Developing and maintaining the right weak connections is not difficult, and it is something that I teach in the Board Appointment Coaching Program.
+Developing and maintaining the right weak connections is not difficult, and I teach it in the Board Appointment Coaching Program.

 Related Articles